data-preservation-programs/singularity/docs/en/cli-reference/storage/update/onedrive.md

          | Files.Read Files.Read.All Sites.Read.All offline_access                                     | Read only access to all resources
          | Files.Read Files.ReadWrite Files.Read.All Files.ReadWrite.All offline_access                | Read and write access to all resources, without the ability to browse SharePoint sites.
          |                                                                                             | Same as if disable_site_permission was set to true

+   --tenant
+      ID of the service principal's tenant.
+Also called its directory ID.

+      Set this if using
+      - Client Credential flow

    --disable-site-permission
       Disable the request for Sites.Read.All permission.